 What else can I do to save more for retirement?

-As a public employee, additional avenues are available to you today:
+In addition to the SB 1049 voluntary contribution opportunity, as a public employee, additional avenues are available to you to save for retirement:

 Under such programs, you may be able to contribute the exact amount of money you are comfortable saving (rather than only 0.75% of your salary), and choose how you want that money invested.

-Information and details about Senate Bill 1049 implementation are subject to change.
+Information about Senate Bill 1049 implementation is subject to change.
 This information may not apply to all situations.